 From our initial equity commitment in 2019, Camber Collective’s process of fostering an organizational culture of equity and belonging has been a memorable journey.
 The past three years have included inspiring moments of energy and action, and honest passages of humility and resetting.
 This blog post is the first of a three-part series that shares the phases of this voyage thus far.
 We start by laying out the organizational values and beliefs that drive our approach to this work.

-Camber aims to be a different kind of management consulting agency—not abetting C-suite egos but advancing social impact and servicing clients aligned with our objective of addressing today’s most urgent challenges in ways that are systemic, sustainable, and equitable.
+Camber aims to be a different kind of strategic advising agency—not abetting C-suite egos, but advancing social impact and servicing clients aligned with our objective of addressing today’s most urgent challenges in ways that are systemic, sustainable, and equitable.

 When I joined the organization in October 2021 as Camber’s first Director of Impact and Equity, I was familiar with the work that had been started two years prior.
 Yet, sitting inside the organization has allowed me to comprehend the deep complexity of Camber’s equity and belonging journey.
 Like most rewarding journeys, this one has been imperfect and non-linear, and defined by deliberate and intentional action and learning.